 Teaching any child personal hygiene is a challenging task.
-For kids on the autism spectrum, this task often proves to be especially tricky.
+For kids with behavioral issues, this task often proves to be especially tricky.
 However, for overall physical and social health, finding success in teaching personal hygiene is crucial.

 You may find that you will need to clearly explain to your child the reasons people find hygiene important.
 For instance, you can tell them that it is important to brush their teeth because people do not like to talk to people who have bad breath, and brushing your teeth keeps your mouth healthy.
 If these motivations aren’t enough, you can implement a reward system for certain hygiene achievements.